pavlovicc2302/Theater-monitoring-software-system/README.md

 ## Setup instructions
 ### 1. Database
-- Ensure you upload the provided database to your preferred DBMS.
+- Ensure you upload the provided database (pozoriste.sql) to your preferred DBMS.

 ### 2. Dependencies
-- Include the MySQL connector in the PozoristeServer project library to enable database connectivity.
+- Include the MySQL connector (mysql-connector-java-8.0.19) in the PozoristeServer project library to enable database connectivity.

 ## Documentation
 - Project documentation in Serbian is available [here](https://github.com/user-attachments/files/17691521/Documentation.for.Theater.monitoring.software.system.Serbian.pdf)